Controls

 }

-In order to activate setpoints and schedules for your project, please contact us personally.
+In order to activate setpoints for your project, please contact us personally.
 We will need to know

 - the project (id) for which you wish to activate writing.